Search

 The Gut-Brain Axis (GBA), also known as the Gut-Brain Connection, refers to the bidirectional communication between the central nervous system and the enteric nervous system that connects cognitive and digestive behavior.
 The enteric nervous system has been described as a second brain in the gastrointestinal tract that regulates digestion (Carabotti et al, 2015).
 Not only is the GBA responsible for the butterflies in your stomach, but it may also be the underlying factor for some psychiatric, gastrointestinal, and neurological conditions such as Major Depressive Disorder, Irritable Bowel Syndrome and Parkinson’s Disease.

-So how do the gut and brain communicate?
+So, how do the gut and brain communicate?
 Scientists have identified several physiological components that contribute to their relationship.

 The Vagus Nerve is the Central Communications Superhighway

 There are 500 million neurons in the gastrointestinal tract.
 However, our understanding of the gut is primitive compared to other sensory organs like the tongue and nose.
-The vagus nerve is the major pathway that connects the brain to the gut.
-It runs from the brain, through the lungs, heart, spleen, liver, kidneys, and down to the intestines.
-Interestingly, if severed, the intestines can still function without direction from the central nervous system (Briet et al, 2018).
+The vagus nerve is the major pathway connecting the brain to the gut.
+It runs from the brain through the lungs, heart, spleen, liver, and kidneys and down to the intestines.
+Interestingly, if severed, the intestines can still function without direction from the central nervous system (Briet et al., 2018).

 Neuropod Cells are Specialized Messengers in the Gut